 So then, why the anonymity?
 Why isn’t my name on this?
 Because as much privilege as I have, this is not just my journey.
 What I am doing affects the people I love.
 We are navigating it together, and this is one of the decisions we’ve made.

 It’s going pretty well.
 I’ve come out to most of the people in my circles, and have yet to have a bad reaction.
-I’ve got some internal stuff I’m working through, but it’s not about my gender identity, witness, last week I started gender affirming hormone treatments (commonly called HRT, for hormone replacement therapy).
+I’ve got some internal stuff I’m working through, but it’s not about my gender identity.
+Last week I started gender affirming hormone treatments (commonly called hormone replacement therapy, or HRT).

 You might have noticed above where I mentioned I had an obgyn?
 Yeah, she’s part of a whole team at a hospital here who make up a gender diversity clinic.
 She’s the one prescribing these hormone drugs.